ChristianLin0420/MotionRetargetVisualization/README.md

 ### Text Label Preparation

-Extract `texts.zip` into `smooth-mocap-retarget/data/` directory, and you should have:
+Extract `texts.zip` into `MotionRetargetVisualization/data/` directory, and you should have:
 ```
-|-- smooth-mocap-retarget
+|-- MotionRetargetVisualization
    |-- data
       |-- texts
          |-- 000000.txt